novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 He thought to himself,

-"I found another way to repay her.
-I can subtly inform her of successful ventures like this."
+'I found another way to repay her.
+I can subtly inform her of successful ventures like this.'

 The MP3 player was a promising business for the future.